GA-SF-ADI/adi-2-resources/week-7-networking/33-wednesday-threading/homework/readme.md

 Then fill in the information like from the image below, don't use `LocalGram` as a name.. use something without `gram` or insta in the name.

+For the **redirect uri** you should jsut copy and paste the website url into the field and make sure it has the little box with an `x` option just like in the image.
+Otherwise the site has issues..

 ![](ig_homework.png)